 Protection of Fresh and Marine Surface Water Bodies.
 Access to water bodies is an integral part of community living in Barnstable.
 Heavy use of waterways and shorelines, along with dense development in surrounding watersheds, can degrade vegetation, water quality and habitat.
 Protection needs include:

-- Swift implementation of wastewater management and nutrient management plans; - Implementation of the Coastal Resource Management Plan for Three Bays and Centerville River systems; - Continued long-term monitoring of fresh and marine water quality;
+- Swift implementation of wastewater management and nutrient management plans; - Continued implementation of the Coastal Resource Management Plan for Three Bays and Centerville River systems; - Continued long-term monitoring of fresh and marine water quality; - Continued strict adherence to wetlands regulations and buffers around marsh, bordering vegetative wetlands, and coastal landforms.